OGGM/community/code-of-conduct.md

 - No inappropriate attention or contact.
 Be aware of how your actions affect others.
 If it makes someone uncomfortable, stop.
 - No violence, threats of violence or violent language.
 - No research misconduct:
-  - Any practice leading to research misconduct, such as fabrication, falsification, plagiarism, intellectual property theft, or unauthorized use of another’s ideas (idea appropriation).
+  - No fabrication, falsification, plagiarism, intellectual property theft, etc.
-  - Unauthorized use of ideas shared by community members for projects or publications without proper credit or collaboration.
+  - No unauthorized use of ideas shared by community members for projects or publications without proper credit or collaboration.

 For guidance on research integrity and ethical conduct, refer to [ORI’s Definition of Research Misconduct](https://ori.hhs.gov/definition-research-misconduct) and the [UKRIO’s Research Misconduct Guidelines](https://ukrio.org/research-integrity/what-is-research-misconduct/).